- Most of Geralt's Deadpan Snarker moments.Emperor Emhyr: (if you choose to bow to him) I thought you bowed to no man.

 Geralt: Didn't want to disappoint the chamberlain.
 We're friends.

-(a beat as Geralt and the priest look at him in confusion)
+(a beat as Geralt and the scholar stare at him in confusion)

 Vampire: Then fuck off.

 What the-again?!
 Do you fucking plan to come knocking once an hour now?
 Enough!

 - Turns out that you can find him in the game... and repeatedly disturb him.
 Of course, he'll get mad, transform, and fight you.note